 The five varieties of lettuce that can be grown in the garden include the following:

 Crisphead or Iceberg

 Crisphead lettuce, more commonly known as iceberg, has a tight head of crisp leaves.
-Often found in the local salad bar and a virtual staple in the delicious BLT, it is actually one of the more difficult lettuce varieties to grow.
-This lettuce variety is not fond of hot summer temps or water stress and may develop rotting from the inside out.
+Often found in the local salad bar and a virtual staple in the delicious BLT, it’s actually one of the more difficult lettuce varieties to grow.
+This lettuce variety is not fond of hot summer temps or water stress and may rot from the inside out.

 Start iceberg lettuce via seed directly sown 18-24 inches apart or started indoors and then thinned 12-14 inches between heads.
 Some iceberg lettuce varieties include: Ballade, Crispino, Ithaca, Legacy, Mission, Salinas, Summertime and Sun Devil, all of which mature in 70-80 days.

 Somewhat between the lettuce types Crisphead and Looseleaf, Summer Crisp is a large lettuce variety resistant to bolting with great flavor.
 It has thick, crisp outer leaves which can be harvested as a looseleaf until the head forms, while the heart is sweet, juicy and a bit nutty.

 Different types of lettuce for this variety are: Jack Ice, Oscarde, Reine Des glaces, Anuenue, Loma, Magenta, Nevada and Roger, all of which mature within 55-60 days.

 Butterhead, Boston or Bibb

 One of the more delicate varieties of lettuce, Butterhead is creamy to light green on the inside and loose, soft and ruffled green on the exterior.
 These different types of lettuce may be harvested by removing the entire head or just the outside leaves and are easier to grow than the Crispheads, being more tolerant of conditions.